rishhhkumar/snake-game/README.md

 ### Acknowledgements
 Inspiration from classic Snake games.
-Developed using Java Swing for graphical user interface components.
+It is developed using Java Swing for graphical user interface components.

 *Enjoy playing the Snake game and happy coding!*